 Mortgage Loan Originators

 Summary: Provides temporary authority to act as a mortgage loan originator (MLO) while a license application is pending.

 Detailed Explanation: This provision gives temporary authority to act as an MLO to an individual who applies to DFI for a license so long as that individual is employed by a licensed mortgage banker or mortgage broker and was a registered MLO in another state under certain conditions and time requirements.
 In addition, the individual must not have been previously denied a license, subject to a cease and desist by the consumer financial protection bureau, and not been convicted of a disqualifying crime.
 If eligible, the temporary authority beings when the individual furnishes application information to the NMLSR and ends upon the earlier of DFI granting or denying the license, withdrawal of the application for an MLO license, the application is determined to be incomplete, or the license is granted.
 During the temporary period, the individual is considered to be associated with the mortgage banker or mortgage broker employing them and is considered to have MLO authority subject to all applicable requirements and duties.

 Possession of Property Subject to Garnishment

-Summary: Grants financial institutions a reasonable time to respond to certain legal process.
+Summary: Grants financial institutions two business days to respond to certain legal process.

-Detailed Explanation: A garnishee financial institution in possession of property subject to garnishment is liable for the surrender of that property only upon expiration of a reasonable time to comply with or respond to the garnishee summons and complaints.
+Detailed Explanation: A garnishee financial institution in possession of property subject to garnishment is liable for the surrender of that property only upon expiration of two business days to comply with or respond to the garnishee summons and complaints.